Cheesy Steak & Shrimp Skillet Bowl

 Method

-1. Sear the Steak: Season steak with salt, pepper, garlic powder, and chili powder.
-Heat a cast iron skillet over medium-high with a drizzle of oil.
-Sear steak pieces for 1 minute per side, until browned but juicy.
+1. Sear the Steak: Season steak strips with chili powder, salt, pepper, and garlic powder.
+Heat a cast iron skillet over medium-high heat with a drizzle of olive oil until you see a little smoke.
+Add the steak in a single layer — do it in two batches if needed.
+Sear for about 1 minute per side until browned on the outside but still juicy inside.
 Remove and set aside.

-2. Cook the Shrimp: Toss shrimp in olive oil and a little chili powder or Cajun seasoning.
-In the same skillet, cook shrimp for 2–3 minutes per side until they curl into a C shape and turn golden.
-Remove and set aside.
+2. Cook the Shrimp: Keep the skillet on the heat.
+Add a little more oil if it looks dry.
+Toss shrimp in olive oil and Cajun seasoning, then lay them flat in the pan.
+Cook for 2–3 minutes per side until they curl into a C shape and turn pink-orange all the way through.
+Remove and set aside with the steak.

-5. Assemble: In a serving tray or bowl, layer the sautéed veggies first, then top with steak and shrimp.
-Generously drizzle the cheese sauce over everything.
+5. Assemble: In a serving bowl or tray, layer the sautéed vegetables first, then top with the steak strips and shrimp.
+Pour the cheese sauce generously over everything and serve immediately.

 6. Optional Potato Base: Bake large russet potatoes at 450°F (230°C) for 1 hour and 15 minutes, seasoned with oil, salt, and pepper.
-Cut open and gently mash the insides with a fork.
-Layer the steak, shrimp, veggies, and cheese sauce directly on top.
+Cut open and gently fluff the inside with a fork.
+Layer the steak, shrimp, vegetables, and cheese sauce directly on top.

 Notes